Bergman--Einstein Rigidity for Hartogs Domains over Bounded Homogeneous Domains: Introduction

+The question is natural because the Bergman metric of a bounded homogeneous domain is K\"ahler--Einstein.
+Thus Yau's question asks whether, in this context, the converse implication holds.

-A guiding question in this direction, going back to Yau \cite{Yau1982ProblemSection}, asks whether a bounded domain whose Bergman metric is K\"ahler--Einstein must necessarily be homogeneous.
-In the smoothly bounded strictly pseudoconvex case, this becomes Cheng's conjecture.
-The conjecture was first settled in complex dimension \(2\) by Fu and Wong and by Nemirovskii and Shafikov, and later in full generality by Huang and Xiao \cite{FuWong2005StrictlyPseudoconvexDomains,NemirovskiiShafikov2006ConjectureCheng,HuangXiao2021BergmanEinstein}.
-Their theorem shows that, in that setting, the K\"ahler--Einstein condition on the Bergman metric is so rigid that it forces the domain to be biholomorphic to the unit ball.
+For strictly pseudoconvex domains with smooth boundary, Yau's question admits a positive answer, following the resolution of a conjecture formulated by Cheng.
+Cheng conjectured that if $D\subset \mathbb C^n$ is a bounded, smoothly bounded, strongly pseudoconvex domain whose Bergman metric is K\"ahler--Einstein, then $D$ must be biholomorphic to the unit ball.
+This conjecture was first established in complex dimension $2$ by Fu and Wong and by Nemirovskii and Shafikov, and subsequently proved in full generality by Huang and Xiao \cite{FuWong2005StrictlyPseudoconvexDomains,NemirovskiiShafikov2006ConjectureCheng,HuangXiao2021BergmanEinstein}.
+It is also worth recalling that any bounded homogeneous domain with $C^2$ boundary is biholomorphic to the unit ball, as shown independently by Wong and Rosay \cite{Wong1977CharacterizationUnitBall,Rosay1979SurUneCaracterisation}.
+Therefore, in the smoothly bounded strictly pseudoconvex setting, the K\"ahler--Einstein condition on the Bergman metric is so rigid that it forces the domain to be biholomorphic to the unit ball.

-The purpose of the present paper is to establish an analogous rigidity phenomenon in a different and highly structured nonsmooth and nonhomogeneous setting, namely that of Hartogs domains over bounded homogeneous bases.
-Let \(\Omega\subset \mathbb C^n\) be a bounded homogeneous domain, let \(K_\Omega\) be its Bergman kernel, and consider the Hartogs domain
+The purpose of the present paper is to establish an analogous rigidity phenomenon in a different and highly structured setting, namely that of Hartogs domains over bounded homogeneous bases.
+These domains are in general neither smoothly bounded nor homogeneous, and therefore provide a natural testing ground for Yau's question and for Cheng-type rigidity outside the strictly pseudoconvex framework.